techy4shri/CppLabEngine/README.md

 - **Windows Only**: Currently targets Windows 10/11 (64-bit)
 - **No Debugger**: Integrated debugging not yet implemented (use GDB externally)
 - **Build Performance**: Builds may be slow on some systems
-  - Recommendation: Add CppLabIDE folder to antivirus exclusions for faster builds
+  - Recommendation: Add CppLabEngine folder to antivirus exclusions for faster builds
 - **Graphics + OpenMP**: Cannot use both features in same project (graphics requires 32-bit, OpenMP better on 64-bit)
 - **Limited Standards**: C++20/23 and C18/23 support depends on MinGW version bundled (experimental features may not work)